781flyingdutchman/background_downloader/README.md

 ### Tasks and the FileDownloader

 A `DownloadTask` or `UploadTask` (both subclasses of `Task`) defines one download or upload.
 It contains the `url`, the file name and location, what updates you want to receive while the task is in progress, [etc](#optional-parameters).
-The [FileDownloader](https://pub.dev/documentation/background_downloader/latest/background_downloader/FileDownloader-class.html) class is the entrypoint for all plugin calls, so to download a file call `FileDownloader().download` while passing the `DownloadTask`, then wait for the result:
+The [FileDownloader](https://pub.dev/documentation/background_downloader/latest/background_downloader/FileDownloader-class.html) class is the entrypoint for all calls.
+To download a file:
 ```
     final task = DownloadTask(
             url: 'https://google.com',